mrzamin/mrzamin/README.md

 ## Latest update - March 2024

-I attended code meetups in March and recently learned through a connection there that an open-source React project is starting up in my area.
+I attended code meetups in February and learned from a connection there that an open-source React/Next.js project is starting up in my area.
 It's beginner-friendly so I look forward to contributing to that!

 ## About Me